-Thanks to a new, high-resolution aerial photo of our area on May 25, 2009 shown on Google Earth, here is an updated listing by block of our estate vineyards.
+Thanks to a new, high-resolution aerial photo of our area on May 25, 2009 shown on Google Earth, we have an updated listing by block of our estate vineyards.

 1-4.
 De Cascabel Vineyard— The oldest vineyard on our estate property is the DeCascabel Vineyard of Cabernet Sauvignon that was planted in 1981 by Ron Mansfield of Gold Bud Farms.
 Cascabel means rattlesnake in Spanish, and the vineyard is named for the nest of baby rattlesnakes found when the workers were turning a large granite boulder over when planting the vineyard.